 Good Shepherd Food Bank serves all 16 counties in Maine, from Kittery to Fort Kent.
-We serve 600 nonprofit partner agencies operating on the front lines of hunger relief in our state.
+We serve more than 400 nonprofit partner agencies operating on the front lines of hunger relief in our state.

 Do people who are hungry go directly to Good Shepherd Food Bank for food?